 This Policy does not represent neither an offer nor an invitation to buy or sell any RAM Funds and may not be interpreted as an investment advisory service.
-Publication is done for regulatory4 and transparency purposes.
+Publication is done for regulatory7 and transparency purposes.

-Opinions included in this material constitute the judgement of the Investment Managers and RAM Active Investments (Europe) at the approval date of this Policy and may be subject to change without immediate publication on the website.
+Opinions included in this material constitute the judgement of RAM Active Investments (SA) at the approval date of this Policy and may be subject to change without immediate publication on the website.
 In case of questions, investors are invited to contact RAM Active Investments via email or phone.